gmesser/make_password/README.md

 ## An AWK program to generate passwords.

-This project provides a shell script and an AWK program that generates the password.
+This project provides a shell script and an AWK program that generates the passwords.

 The default is one password, eight characters long.